TiaraGames/TiaraFramework/README.md

 4. Press the Run button, if you see a blank window with gray background, congratulation!

 Then you can download the template stages to learn how to use this framework or just learn from the source code.
+(templates would be uploaded before the end of this month.)